Reinforcement Learning for Distributed Transient Frequency Control with Stability and Safety Guarantees: Conclusions

 \section{Conclusions}

 We have presented a reinforcement learning approach to the synthesis of optimal controllers that are distributed and guarantee the stability and transient safety of power networks.
 Leveraging notions of Lyapunov stability and safety-critical control, we have identified conditions on the controller design that ensure stability and transient frequency safety.
 These constraints incorporate the idea of endowing some buses with additional design flexibility through budgets in a way that collectively ensures the stability of the overall system.
 We have constructed neural networks to parameterize the control policies within the identified search space and employed an RL framework to learn an optimal controller.
 Simulations illustrate the guaranteed stability and transient frequency safety of the resulting closed-loop system while showing a significant reduction in the cost.
-Our future work aims to further improve the dynamic budget allocation to reduce cost and transient fluctuation, while incorporating higher-order dynamics of generators, inverter-interfaced energy resources, and their existing control loops.
+Our future work aims to refine dynamic budget allocation policies to further reduce cost and transient fluctuation, e.g., by devising state-dependent mechanisms that allow agents to negotiate exchanges in their budgets, consider feasibility constraints on the control input, and incorporate higher-order dynamics of generators, inverter-interfaced energy resources, and their existing control loops.